Non-Human Identity Anomaly Detection: Securing the Modern Digital Landscape

 The primary goal of anomaly detection is to move organizations from a reactive to a proactive security posture.
 Entro Security explains that by modeling expected behavior and immediately identifying anomalies, organizations can stop breaches before they occur.
 This proactive approach is essential in today's rapidly evolving threat landscape.

-Now that we've discussed why anomaly detection is so important, the next section will explore the specific techniques used to detect these anomalies in NHI behavior.
+With a clear understanding of why anomaly detection is critical, let's now delve into the specific techniques that empower us to detect anomalies in NHI behavior.

 Techniques for Non-Human Identity Anomaly Detection